Verizon/remotely/README.md

   "
 ```

 Notice that `fac` (the name we specified in the `Protocol`) is abstract.
-All we have to do is implement this `trait`, we'll be forced to fill in the definition for `fac`, and the rest of the plumbing is done for us, in the `FactorialServer` generated `trait`.
+All we have to do is implement `FactorialsServer`, we'll be forced to fill in the definition for `fac`, and the rest of the plumbing is done for us in the `FactorialsServer` generated `class`.

 Let's evaluate that code we just generated.
-Again, it would be more realistic to place this generated code in a file.
+Again, in a real project you should use the `GenServer` macro instead.

 ```Scala
 scala> :pa